1 Introduction

 -

-The Compliance Officer will monitor the acceptance and provision of Gifts and Entertainment.
+The Compliance Officer will monitor the acceptance and provision of Gifts, hospitality, travel and entertainment.
 The details and frequency of the monitoring and reporting will be described in detail in the Compliance Monitoring Programme.

-The result of these monitoring activities will be reported to the Executive Committee on a monthly basis.
-Any deficiencies in this Policy, as raised to the Executive Committee, will be remediated promptly.
+The result of these monitoring activities will be reported to the Board of Deribit FZE on a quarterly basis and to the Executive Committee on a monthly basis.
+Any deficiencies in this Policy, as raised to Deribit Senior Management, will be remediated promptly.

-All employees and any member of the Deribit board must promptly report any suspicion of bribery or corruption or breaches of this Policy to the Compliance Officer either in person, by telephone on +97142641324 or by email at compliance@deribit.com.
+All members of Staff or any external entities must promptly report any suspicion of bribery or corruption or breaches of this Policy to the Compliance Officer either in person, by telephone on +971 (0)4 264 1324 or by email at: (compliance-internal@deribit.com).

-Upon receipt of an Employee report, the Compliance Officer must carry out an investigation and ensure that:
+Upon receipt of a member of Staff report, the Compliance Officer must carry out an investigation and ensure that:

 -